JingJingZhuang3/hospitable_rental_mobile/README.md

 > Note: The open source data comes from China so the site is mostly in Chinese

 ## Project Description:
-> This is an open source
+> This is an open source project
 - Mobile Website for Rental
 - This project use to create an online rental website with functions similar to Apartments.com, which aims to meet the needs of users to rent apartments.
 - The core business of the website includes online housing search (map, search conditions), user login, housing release, etc.